ianallannz/vote/blog/that-not-being-on-social-media-thing.md

 I've felt this way for a long time now, it's not just the severe division it's creating, and the depression and anxiety, but it's **the opportunity cost of all this needless distraction**.

-This video pitch from four years ago, is still resonating:
+This video pitch from four years ago is still resonating:

 <div class="video-container">
     <iframe width="100%" src="https://www.youtube.com/embed/SRb4q9XT_50?si=S5q57cbRUK_OqlEX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>